lhz516/react-h5-audio-player/README.md

 .react-h5-audio-player {
   .toggle-play-wrapper {
     .toggle-play-button {
-      // Remember to use !important to overwrite inline style.
+      // Remember to use !important to overwrite inline styles.
       background-color: red !important;
     }
   }